mthiesen/DeMoN/README.md

 * **DeMoN Detection** - The user has the option whether the DeMoN can be "seen" by the Amiga, peripherals etc. **IMPORTANT!
 Don't toggle this jumper whilst powered on!**
 * **DeMoN Ability** - DeMoN has the option to be "On" or "Off". **IMPORTANT!
 Don't toggle this jumper whilst powered on!**
 * **Keyboard Layouts** - New keyboard layouts to cater for the United Kingdom and Italian language have been added.
 * **Serial Communication** - The DeMoN allows serial communications, but this is currently a Work In Progress.
-Tests have successfully sent a file from Amiga to PC, but not yet the other way.
+Tests have successfully sent and received files between Amiga and PC.
 * **Extra Tools** - The DeMoN cartridge contains all the commands from the Action Replay 3 cartridge and the Aktion Replay 4 software.
 Further to this, several bugs have been fixed.
 Too many to list here, but a few DeMoN specific commands that have been added are:
   * flash: Used to upgrade firmware.
   * r: This is the ramdisk.
 It can be accessed using R: as the drive in any of the file tools within the DeMoN console.
   * savecfg: Save your current config to the cartridge.
   * resetcfg: Set config to default.
   * axfer: Sets up the Amiga to use AmigaXfer without the need of a floppy.
+  * rfy, sfy: Send and receive files via Y-Modem (currently a Work In Progress).
   * ...plus many, many more!

-For an up-to-date list of current tools and commands, see the [Complete Command List](https://github.com/dmcoles/ActionReplay5/blob/main/Complete%20Command%20List.txt).
+An up-to-date list of current tools and commands will be coming soon.

 ## Build Your Own DeMoN Cartridge.